 1

-I’m walking up a busy avenue toward a famous intersection.
+I’m walking up a busy avenue toward a famous intersection, perhaps Manhattan’s Columbus Circle.
 Pausing at the quiet cross-street just before it, I think maybe I should turn left to avoid being noticed.
 But that’s paranoia speaking.
 I press on.

-At the famous intersection, I go to the curb.
+Arriving at the famous intersection, I go to the curb.
 I’m not sure why.
 I don’t need to cross this street—I’m going left.
 A woman approaches.
 She’s slim, unpretentiously self-confident, not otherwise striking.
 Although I’ve never seen her before, I sense she is sent to me from my past life.
 Her words—what are they?—confirm my suspicion.
 I sense she’s concealing a poison-carrying syringe.
 With a sudden turn, I reach behind her and push her into the traffic.
 I don’t stay to watch, but I know she has no chance of surviving.
-My own chances are now slim.
+My own chances are poor.

 I turn left and walk fast, though not so fast as to call attention to myself, along the big street.
 Another left, a right.
 A car is approaching the quiet intersection ahead of me.
 It isn’t marked, but the people inside are looking around.
 I slip into a building entrance.
 When I risk a glance, the car has moved some distance downtown.
 I resume walking.